UM-ARM-Lab/pytorch_kinematics/README.md

 # now th.grad is populated
 ```

-We can load SDF and MJCF descriptions too, and pass in joint values via a dictionary (unspecified joints get th=0)
+We can load SDF and MJCF descriptions too, and pass in joint values via a dictionary (unspecified joints get th=0) for non-serial chains
 ```python
 import math
 import torch